 Chiropractors are healthcare professionals who diagnose and treat disorders of the musculoskeletal system, with a particular focus on the spine.
 Chiropractic care is based on the belief that these disorders can be caused by misalignments in the spine, which can put pressure on nerves and other tissues.

 Chiropractors use various techniques to adjust the spine and relieve pain, including manual adjustments, ultrasound, electrical stimulation, and massage.
 They may also recommend lifestyle changes, such as exercise and diet, to help patients manage their condition.
-Moreover, you can also get more details about chiropractors here, local chiropractor Oshawa.
+Moreover, you can also get more details about chiropractors here, local chiropractor Oakville.

 The difference between physiotherapists and chiropractors